$

 Hostel in Turkey

-• Many pharmaciesclose at 18:00, but you can always find an on-call pharmacy open all night.
+• Many pharmacies close at 6:00 PM, but there's always a duty pharmacy open all night.

-There are many mobile stalls on the streets where you can try local cuisine at reasonable prices:
+There are plenty of street food stalls where you can try local cuisine at reasonable prices:

-• pancakes with minced meat, cheese and tomatoes from 15 TRY;
+• stuffed pancakes with meat, cheese, and tomatoes from 30 TRY;

 tripmydream - travel service, that helps to find compare and buy best flights and rooms worldwide with the given budget.
 All necessary information for travelers - is right here!